Yellow Chili's

 Cooking wrapped fish in a pan

-• Serve this delicious Kerala Style Meen Pollichathu with steamed rice or enjoy as it is
+• Serve this delicious Kerala Style Meen Pollichathu with steamed rice for a fulfilling meal, or savor it on its own as a tasty starter.
+Either way, you're in for a delightful treat!

 Serving Kerala meen polichathu